mwmlln/tails-on-trails/README.md

   I managed to display profile editing page however updating the profile or retrieving the existing profile record was not successful.
 After contacting the Code Institute’s tutor support, Fatima assisted me to change the function views to different approach which is to use if statement for method==POST and else.
 This approach successfully retrieved the existing user profile instance and update it as entered in the form.

-* Displaying the profile detail page from a link in their own post
+* Displaying the profile detail page from a link in their own post.

+  As the username is used to identify the requested profile page, I was unable to render the correct user profile for a while.
+Eventually I found this solution from stack overflow.  [stack overflow](https://stackoverflow.com/questions/49645721/how-to-use-username-in-detailview-for-django-2-0/49646148)